 Crochet Spring Floral Wreath Pattern – Part 1.
 Part 1 covers the written patterns for all of the wreath pieces as well as the complete list of supplies needed for this project.
-To get crocheting on you’re own wreath, keep on reading below!
+To get crocheting on your own wreath, keep on reading below!

 Hello and welcome back to my blog!
 I hope you are having a wonderful day so far!
 Today I am sharing Part 1 of a fun new project – the Crochet Spring Floral Wreath.
 I am splitting this project up into multiple posts because it would be a little too much information for one post.
 I have decided to share the written patterns for all of the wreath pieces as well as the complete project supplies today, and then I will share Part 2 with you on Friday, April 26th.